Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 POST http://127.0.0.1/10.0.0.185:8080 HTTP/1.1
 ```

-Which will result as an internal server error, so we must bypass it in a way that the server will ignore "127.0.0.1" address.
+Which will result in an internal server error, so we must bypass it in a way that the server will ignore "127.0.0.1" address.

 Maybe it relates to our second hint?